Twistys/3D-Wreath/README.md

 Included Circuit Diagram is from my Stargate.
 For this project I only used 1 LED strip, connected to D8, and 1 speaker.
 SPK_1 to positive, SPK_2 to negative.

+Cut outs left in control box so you can change songs on micro sd card whenever you want without opening up the control box.
+Cut out for access to control board as well if you change the number of songs on the SD card.
+Can change twinkle color for different seasons.
+Look up CHSV colors, change assosiated lines 95+ in .ino

 For operation of wreath:
 Plug into power, either via USB-C or power brick.
 If using power brick, turn rocker switch to on position.